What Is The Best Age Gap Between Dogs?

 two Labrador friends

-Every family is unique.
-Dynamics and the dogs are all different.
-I cannot tell you that you’ll have an easy ride, or that the new additions to your family will be a disaster.
+So I cannot tell you for certain that you’ll have an easy ride, or that the new additions to your family will be a disaster.

 I can only tell you about probabilities.

-And point out that there are certain problems that commonly arise when two puppies are the same age, or quite close in age.
+And I need to point out that there are certain problems that commonly arise when two puppies are the same age, or quite close in age.

-Should I get two puppies from the same litter?
+Two puppies from the same litter

 Not especially at the beginning, when two puppies are company for one another, but later, as they need training and guidance.